 Are you looking for a simple yet delicious almond milk pancakes recipe that your whole family will enjoy?
 While some of my kids are lactose-intolerant, not all of them are.
 Yet everyone just loves this fast recipe for making pancakes with almond milk.

 While I don't make a homecooked big breakfast every day, I try to do pancakes every Sunday.
+They're one of our favorite breakfast griddle recipes.
 Pancakes work well because I can double or triple the batch and freeze them.

 This almond milk pancakes recipe is also a great way to use up leftover cranberries, raspberries or blueberries.